Creatine for Running – Myths & Evidence

-More recently clinical evidence has been building up on the potential benefits of creatine for improving cardiovascular health, glucose handling and diabetes, ageing and even depression and other aspects of mental health.
+More recently clinical evidence has been building up on the potential benefits of creatine for improving health, including cardiovascular health, glucose handling and diabetes, ageing and even depression and other aspects of mental health.

 What is the scientific evidence on the benefits of supplementing creatine for runners?

 There is a large body of evidence supporting the benefits of creatine for repeated bursts of high-intensity exercise, such as sprint or strength conditioning for runners.